-- Promote and implement best practice in recruitment and selection practices, including taking positive action to address identified imbalances. - Put in place a fair and transparent pay structure. - Treat employees with dignity and respect, acknowledge strengths and help to overcome any weaknesses through individual personal development plans and reviews. - Promote equality of access to training, development and promotion. - Create a working environment that challenges and eradicates prejudice, harassment, unlawful and unfair discrimination. - Consult with employees regarding Wellbeing and work-life balance, implementing arrangements where they can be balanced with the needs of the Trust. - Make reasonable adjustments for employees.
+- Promote and implement best practice in recruitment and selection practices, including taking positive action to address identified imbalances. - Put in place a fair and transparent pay structure. - Treat employees with dignity and respect, acknowledge strengths and help to overcome any weaknesses through individual personal development plans and reviews. - Promote equality of access to training, development and promotion. - Create a working environment that challenges and eradicates prejudice, harassment, unlawful and unfair discrimination. - Consult with employees regarding Wellbeing and work -life balance, implementing arrangements where they can be balanced with the needs of the Council. - Make reasonable adjustments for employees.

-This policy will be supported, implemented and monitored through individual service and business plans.
+This policy will be supported, implemented and monitored through individual service and business plans, the Corporate Equality Plan and the Council's Race Equality Scheme.